awsdocs/aws-dms-step-by-step/doc_source/chap-oracle-postgresql.md

 ## Migration Strategies<a name="chap-oracle-postgresql.migration-strategies"></a>

 The options for dealing with a legacy application have often been described as the 6 R’s\.
-For more information, see [6 Strategies for Migrating Applications to the Cloud](https://aws.amazon.com/blogs/enterprise-strategy/6-strategies-for-migrating-applications-to-the-cloud/) on the *AWS Cloud Enterprise Strategy Blog*\.
+For more information, see [6 Strategies for Migrating Applications to the Cloud](https://aws.amazon.com/blogs/enterprise-strategy/6-strategies-for-migrating-applications-to-the-cloud/)\.
 + Re\-host
 + Re\-platform
 + Repurchase